AgileProjectsLtd/popcheck-lambda/README.md

 * *DBS_DATABASE* (if relevant) to your database name
 * *DBS_USER* (if relevant) to a user with read access to your database
 * *DBS_PASSWORD* (if relevant) to the user's password
+* *DBS_TABLE_NAME* (if relevant) to the database table name you are using

 ### Testing

 Lambda supports test scripts.
 We've created a json template [here](lambdaTestVisitCompleted.json) that will allow you to simulate a visitCompleted event.
-Click on Test and paste in this script then click *Save and Test*.
+Click on Test and paste in this script.
 You'll need to edit the Message content to make the Visit UUID valid for your account.

-//TODO: add how to get a valid visitUUID
+Get a valid Visit UUID by logging in to POPCheck, click on *Edit Visits* and then click on any visit.
+The Visit UUID is shown at the bottom of the screen.
+Paste this in to the script then click *Save and Test*.

 ## License